-If the spherical coordinates are observed (RA,Dec), the tangent
+If the spherical coordinates are observed (RA,Dec), the tangent plane coordinates (xi,eta) are conventionally called the point.

 "standard coordinates".
 If the spherical coordinates are with respect to a right-handed triad, (xi,eta) are also right-handed.
 The units of (xi,eta) are, effectively, radians at the tangent usual, non-pole-crossing, case, the range is +/-pi/2.